verdaux/BookNotes/Phrases/Insults.md

 - [ ] Did you mean to send that to the entire team?
 - [ ] You should say things that I agree with.
 - [ ] [after sometime yells] okay.hey.
 I didn't know that was your trigger.
+- [ ] Your wit is as sharp as a butter knife